ASU’s West Valley campus library combines the service and values of a traditional library with a state-of-the-art approach to the Information Age.

 The Fletcher Library was dedicated in 1988 honor of the Robert L. Fletcher family whose gift of property resulted in an endowment for the perpetual support of the library.
 It was the first building completed on campus and soon after received an Honor Award, the top recognition of design excellence from the Southern Arizona Chapter of the American Institute of Architects.
 A semi-circular reflecting pool graces the library’s front lawn.

-The first floor includes the Student Success tutoring center and the New College Educational Technologies Center.
+The first floor includes the Student Success tutoring center and First Year Success (FYS-West).

 Treat yourself to a pastry and a cup of coffee at the Starbucks located inside the main entrance to the library.